nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 }
 ```

-The `CompleteAsync` method is crucial for transaction completion.
+When you manually control the Unit of Work with `UnitOfWorkManager`, the `CompleteAsync` method is crucial for transaction completion.
 The unit of work maintains a `DbTransaction` object internally, and the `CompleteAsync` method invokes `DbTransaction.CommitAsync` to commit the transaction.
 The transaction will not be committed if `CompleteAsync` is either not executed or fails to execute successfully.

 This method not only commits all database transactions but also:

-- Executes and processes all pending domain events within the unit of work
+- Executes and processes all pending domain events within the Unit of Work
-- Executes all registered post-operations and cleanup tasks within the unit of work
+- Executes all registered post-operations and cleanup tasks within the Unit of Work
-- Releases all DbTransaction resources upon disposal of the unit of work object
+- Releases all DbTransaction resources upon disposal of the Unit of Work object

 > Note: `CompleteAsync` method should be called only once.
 Multiple calls are not supported.

 #### In Non-Transactional Unit of Work

-In non-transactional units of work, these methods behave differently:
+In non-transactional  Unit of Work, these methods behave differently:

 Both `autoSave` and `SaveChangesAsync` will persist changes to the database immediately, and these changes cannot be rolled back.
-Even in non-transactional units of work, calling the `CompleteAsync` method remains necessary as it handles other essential tasks.
+Even in non-transactional Unit of Work, calling the `CompleteAsync` method remains necessary as it handles other essential tasks.

 Example:
 ```csharp